va loans for michigan veterans

 • Other Recurring Payments: Alimony, child support, minimum payments

-Beyond DTI, the VA requires sufficient residual income - money left after paying all debts and housing costs.
-Residual income requirements vary by family size and geographic region:
+Beyond DTI, the VA requires sufficient residual income — money left after paying all debts and housing costs.
+Michigan falls in the Midwest region for VA residual income calculations:

-VA loan property requirements ensure the home meets minimum standards for safety, soundness, and sanitation.
-All VA-financed properties must pass a VA appraisal conducted by a VA-certified appraiser.
+Michigan VA loan property requirements ensure the home meets minimum standards for safety, soundness, and sanitation.
+All VA-financed properties in Michigan must pass a VA appraisal conducted by a VA-certified appraiser.
+Michigan-specific considerations include well and septic systems common in rural areas of the state.

 • Safe: Free from defects that could harm occupants